semrush/intergalactic/website/docs/components/carousel/carousel-api.md

 @## Carousel.Prev, Carousel.Next

-Component view for default dots.
+Component view for default Chevron icons.
 It doesn't have own API, extends to [Box](/layout/box-system/box-api/#a3cfce).

 ```jsx
 import Carousel from '@semcore/carousel';